paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2008-12-29-washington_dc.markdown

 You are however allowed to take photos of the [9/11 memorial][8], in which the 184 victims of that days attack on the Pentagon are remembered in the form of 184 beautifully illuminated benches.
 The arrangement of benches (positioned in a number of rows according to the victim's ages, from 3 to 71) really brings home the reality of the tragedy.

-{% figure l-bleed "The Pentagon Memorial" %}
+{% figure class:'l-bleed', caption:'The Pentagon Memorial' %}
 ![](/assets/images/2008/12/washington_dc_pentagon_memorial.jpg)
 {% endfigure %}